AdanJSuarez/maxmind/README.md

 `maxmind` expects a [well formatted log file](https://httpd.apache.org/docs/2.4/logs.html#combined).
 It will not report other than `log errors` if the file is not well formatted.

+If any record in the log file is corrupted or malformed, it will report a `log line error`.

 ## Unit Test